hth313/ladybug/doc/reference.rst

    .. describe:: Postfix argument

    The window number, 0--7.
-The rightmost window is 0, this is also what is shown by default.
+The rightmost window is 0, which is what is shown by default.